sam-almighty/Activity-Tracker-with-LogDNA/provision.md

 5. Enter a name for the service instance.

-6. Select the [location](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-regions) where you plan to provision the instance.
+6. Select the location where you plan to provision the instance.

+    To get the latest list of locations that are available for the {{site.data.keyword.at_full_notm}} service, see [Locations](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-regions).

 7. Select a resource group.